mathiasertl/django-xmpp-account/README.md

 service celery-xmpp-account start
 ```

+If you're not using systemd, the official documentation has a [few more
+examples](http://docs.celeryproject.org/en/latest/tutorials/index.html) for other init systems.

 ## Update

 When want to update the project, simply do (don't forget to activate the virtualenv!):